Continuous Delivery and Automated Deployments with GitHub Actions

 Community Manager

-Continuous Integration and Continuous Delivery (CI/CD) are critical elements in modern software development, forming a pipeline that enables the automating testing, delivery, and deployment of software features without the need for manual intervention.
+Continuous Integration and Continuous Delivery (CI/CD) are critical elements in modern software development, forming a pipeline that enables automated testing and reliable delivery — and optionally deployment — of software, often with minimal manual intervention.

 A CI/CD pipeline delivers plenty of value for developers – it speeds up feature delivery and iteration by providing fast feedback on the outcome of code changes, and allows developers to focus on writing code.